-Minor changes in practical syllabus can be there as per the availability of materials.
+\Minor changes in practical syllabus can be there as per the availability of materials.
 As per the latest UGC guidelines (D.O.No.
 F. 14-6/2014(CPP-II) dated 01-08-2014), the dissections should not be conducted.
-The guidelines on this issue are available on the UGC website: www.ugc.ac.in for los for they on R
+The guidelines on this issue are available on the UGC website: www.ugc.ac.in fam by And they In &